AlexBezols/AlexBezols/README.md

 I write some c# here and there.
+You can follow me on pretty much every social media /bezols

 <!---
 AlexBezols/AlexBezols is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.